wkerneck/CaseStudy/README.md

 <br>

-4. Plot the GDP for all of the countries.
+<strong>Question 4.</strong> Plot the GDP for all of the countries.
 Use ggplot2 to color your plot by Income Group.

 ![](README_files/figure-html/unnamed-chunk-27-1.png)<!-- -->

 <br>

-5. Cut the GDP ranking into 5 separate quantile groups.
+<strong>Question 5.</strong> Cut the GDP ranking into 5 separate quantile groups.
 Make a table versus Income.Group.

 Ranking quantiles by applying the summary function.